axel22/axel22.github.com/_posts/2013-11-03-specialization-quirks.md

 Bottomline is, use traits with specialization if you need to extend specialized classes - they allow multiple inheritance and you won't lose specialized method versions from the hierarchy.

+> Use traits in specialized class hierarchies to ensure that all the specialized methods are correctly inherited.

 ## Avoid `trait`s where possible